 Two famous physicists have associations with Pi Day:

 - Albert Einstein was born on Pi Day, March 14, 1879.

 - Stephen Hawking died on Pi Day, March 14, 2018.

-This year, an engineer at Google calculated Pi to 31 trillion digits, requiring 121 days, 170TB of data storage, 25 virtual machines on Google’s cloud computing platform.
-In the Star Trek episode “Wolf In The Fold,” Mr. Spock drives an evil entity out of the U.S.S.
-Enterprise’s ship computer by directing it to calculate Pi to the last digit.
+Last year, an engineer at Google calculated Pi to 31 trillion digits, requiring 121 days, 170TB of data storage, 25 virtual machines, on Google’s cloud computing platform.
+In the Star Trek episode “Wolf In The Fold” Mr. Spock drives an evil entity out of the U.S.S Enterprise’s ship computer by directing it to calculate Pi to the last digit.
 Mr. Spock informs us: